Mon - Sun: 24 hours.

 Leg Injury Claims – How Much Compensation Am I Eligible To Claim?

-To start a leg injury claim asap, please call our team for free legal advice today on 0800 6524 881.
+To start a leg injury claim asap, call our team on 0800 6524 881.
 Otherwise, to find out more about the process of claiming compensation for leg injuries, please carry on reading.

 Am I Eligible To Make A Leg Injury Compensation Claim?

-Generally, you may be eligible to make a leg injury claim for compensation if you can prove:
+Generally, you may be eligible to make a leg injury claim for compensation if you can show:

 • An accident/incident happened because they breached that duty of care; and